That-Dev-Girl-Sites/talks.jhalabi.com/style-guide/slides.md

 ---

-<section class="full-screen-img" data-background-image="images/style-guide-example-screenshot.png" data-background-size="contain" data-background-color="#fff"></section>
+<section class="full-screen-img" data-background-image="images/style-guide-example-screenshot.png" data-background-size="contain" data-background-color="#fff" aria-label="Back to the screenshot of an article page on SFS.
+The combination of organisms make the template!"></section>

 ---